-Portfolio Managers: Michael Keough is Executive Vice President and Co-Portfolio Manager of the Portfolio, which he has co-managed since December 2015.
-Greg Wilensky, CFA, is Executive Vice President and Co-Portfolio Manager of the Portfolio, which he has co-managed since February 2020.
+Portfolio Managers: Jeremiah Buckley, CFA, is Executive Vice President and Co-Portfolio Manager of the Portfolio, which he has co-managed since December 2015.
+Michael Keough is Executive Vice President and Co-Portfolio Manager of the Portfolio, which he has co-managed since December 2019.
+Greg Wilensky, CFA, is Executive Vice President and Co-Portfolio Manager of the Portfolio, which he has co-managed since December 2019.
+Greg Wilensky, CFA, is Executive Vice President and Co-Portfolio Manager of the Portfolio, which he has co-managed since December 2019.